reportportal/service-ui/app/docs/8-CSS.md

 It's allowed to use flex-box properties.

-Main element of component should have class name the same as component's name, but in lowercase and dash-notation (ComponentName / component-name).
+It's recommended to define class name the same as component's name, but in lowercase and dash-notation (ComponentName / component-name).

 We are strongly recommend to follow next order of CSS properties: